padrinobook/padrinobook/02-04-user-profile.md

     end

 Making this test pass took me a while.
-The HTTP spec only understands GET and POST in a the `<form>`'s method attribute.
+The HTTP specification only understands GET and POST in the `<form>`' method attribute.
 How can we solve this?
 We need to use a hidden form with the form input called `_method` with a `put` value.
 You will see this right after the controller code.

 {: lang="ruby" }